 Meat-eaters were predictably upset by the proposal.
 Former Editor of Loaded magazine Martin Daubney suggested a ‘tax on vegans’ on the Jeremy Vine Show, instead of the red meat tax.

 He said: “I’d like to flip this on its head and say that we should tax vegans.
 I’ll tell you why.
-Because this is an absolute nonsense.
+Because this is absolute nonsense.